How to Use Google Gemini with StreetSpring for Business Location Research

 direction that would meaningfully change the score.

-Prompt 5 — Site Visit Preparation
+Prompt 5 — Build a Targeted Site Visit Plan From Maps Data

 I'm visiting [ADDRESS], [NEIGHBORHOOD], [CITY] to evaluate it for a